Elvis2131/Working-with-s3-cli/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to run the script.

 * Python: for the data manipulation.
 * Gitbash: For pushing the files your repo.
 * AWS(S3): For hosting the extracted files.
+* An IDE: To run and edit the codes

 ### Installing